Code4Blessings/task-manager/README.md

 2. Create the task creation endpoint (handle success and error)
 3. Test the endpoint from Postman with good and bad data

+#### Challenge: Setup the task reading endpoints

+1. Create an endpoint for fetching all tasks
+2. Create an endpoint for fetching a task by its id
+3. Setup new requests in Postman and test your work